 As you age, your ability to taste may likely diminish.

 A loss of taste begins for most of us in middle age and continues to fade.
+What most tend to overlook is how intertwined the senses smell and taste are; more that 75% of your ability to taste comes directly from your ability to smell.
 As seniors’ ability to smell, and thus taste diminishes, the challenge becomes how to get the nutrients you need and enjoy the food you’re eating.

 The elderly commonly lose their sense of salty taste and tend to overuse salt.
 An increase in salt and sugar can bring on or aggravate other health conditions, such as diabetes and hypertension.
+Another dangerous part that the loss of taste plays into is the inability to tell if something has gone bad.
 A reduced ability to recognize spoiled food might lead to food poisoning, resulting in nausea, vomiting, and diarrhea.
+An example of this is something we all do; how do you tell if milk has gone bad?
+You smell it, but if you have lost most of your ability to smell and you aren’t even aware of it, you may accidentally drink spoiled milk.
 The cycle feeds on itself—no pun intended.

 Enhancing variety, flavor, even altering temperature can go a long way to improving your interest in food.
 There are many great articles on-line that offer insight and suggestions.
 Visit http://longevity.about.com/od/agingproblems/a/Is-Your-Taste-Changing-With-Age.htm for more information and simple steps to follow.